-Yesterday was my 18 month post op anniversary, I had secretly imposed on myself some months ago that 18 months would be my cut off point, my end of the line.
+Yesterday was my 18 month post op anniversary, I had secretly imposed on myself some time ago that 18 months would be my cut off point, my end of the line.
 I wanted to start moving forward by this point.
 It could have backfired in the sense that if nothing changed I would feel terrible.
 I was just sick of feeling crap and thought a deadline might give me a kick up the bum.

 About 3 weeks ago I was feeling awful, the usual complaints, feeling low, scared, tired, stuck and fed up.
 I had a trip back home to England planned and was worried about my resilience but also about the flight over.
 I’m not a natural flyer, I hate it.
 So add that on top of everything and I wasn’t doing too well.
 To cut a story short, I got on the plane, had two lovely weeks with family and had a bit of an adventure on the way home.
 Whilst in England the first few days were hard, I was sad and lost and cried a lot.
 Slowly though things began to shift, I began staying up past 6pm, I started to appreciate nature again, I smiled occasionally and found it easier to get out of bed in the morning.

 I caught the lurgy whilst away and it blocked my head up, this minor thing would have had me on the ceiling in the past but I was dealing with it, it didn’t bother me at all.
 It was a nice feeling to not be permanently petrified.
 “I could get used to this” I thought.
 The good work continued whilst back at home – 9pm bedtimes, a feeling of lightness, of freedom, hope, productivity, yes even laughter.

 I also got discharged from Psychology which was so liberating.
 I will miss Dr L he was fabulous.